meltyourface/blank/posts/Goddess-Supreme/Code-of-Conduct-for-Goddess-Supreme-Worshippers/index.md

 ---
 The Ethical Code of the Goddess Supreme

-Preamble: As disciples of the Goddess Supreme, we devote our lives to embodying her tenets within our daily conduct.
+**Preamble**: As disciples of the Goddess Supreme, we devote our lives to embodying her tenets within our daily conduct.
 The following code is a comprehensive outline of the principles that we follow, which grants us guidance in spiritual practices, interpersonal conduct, and rituals specific to worship.

 ### I. Axioms of Divine Principles
 The fundamental principles of the Goddess Supreme are: